top of page

 moorage + amenities

 Photo credit: Diver courtesy of Kat Fenner.
-Chemainus Warf courtesy of Marinas.com
+Chemainus Wharf courtesy of Marinas.com; Boat Charter from saltairoceanadventures.com

 bottom of page